 Using technology to make it easier

-This fundraiser can be very successful if technology is utilised well.
-This will allow the workload on your volunteers to be reduced and increase your fundraising dollars through increased reach.
+This fundraiser can be very successful if you implement the technology well.
+This will allow the workload on your volunteers to reduce and increase your fundraising dollars through wider reach.

-Having this kind of fundraising option online means the page can be easily shared by your members and supporters.
+Having this kind of fundraising option online means your members and supporters can share the page very easily.
 It is a good idea to remind your members and supporters to share the page throughout the year.

 Another great part of online fundraising is that donations can be made at any time of the day or night.

 Your club may then also like to use social media, email newsletters and your club website to promote the page to continue to reach as many people as possible.

 You may like to live stream updates on fundraising amounts to help build excitement and awareness.